 Savings accounts set themselves apart because:

 • They earn interest.
-Unlike many checking accounts, savings accounts are interest-bearing—that means the bank will pay a small annual percentage yield (APY), based on the money in the account.
+Unlike many checking accounts, savings accounts are interest-bearing — that means the bank will pay an annual percentage yield (APY), based on the money in the account.

 • They’re insured.
 The money in a savings account is insured by the FDIC (Federal Deposit Insurance Corporation).
-The FDIC was established in 1933 after the stock market crashed, and when an account is insured, it guarantees that the customer will be able to get their money even in the rare event that a bank goes out of business.
+The FDIC was established in 1933 after the stock market crashed.
+When an account is insured, it guarantees that the customer will be able to get their money even in the rare event that a bank goes out of business.
 Savings accounts in FDIC-insured institutions are generally a safe place to keep cash.

 Ready for a Better Banking Experience?